HandsomeHarry/cs_bot/README.md

 `rosrun map_server map_saver -f $(find cs_bot)/maps/map`
 The arena will be bound by colored tape, after a robot player ‘dies’, it’ll stay put.
 The robots will try to ‘kill’ each other.

 ## Bot node:
 - Movement logic
-- Be able to tell where it and its teammate currently located with fiducials on walls and report to server node
+- Be able to tell where it and its teammate currently located with SLAM and report to server node
-- Each have their own namespaces (/robot1/cmd_vel)
+- Each have their own namespaces (e.g. /bot1/cmd_vel)
 - Recognizing other robots, tell if is enemy or teammate (a block of color at a specific height)
 - Use camera to detect relative angle of enemy, turns to it and shoot
 - More complicated navigation algorithms (getting to bombsite, planting, defending)